-- Herbs – None of my meals lack herbs, would that be fresh or dried will depend on the dish I’m preparing.
-Not only they enhance the look of the salad but also add an extra boost of flavor to the salad and the dressing.
-If you don't have basil and oregano, you can sub with parsley, cilantro (moderate quantities), tarragon.
+- Herbs – None of my meals lack herbs, would they be fresh or dried will depend on the dish I’m preparing.
+They enhance the look of the salad and add an extra boost of flavor to the salad and the dressing.
+If you don't have basil and oregano, you can sub with parsley, cilantro (moderate quantities), and tarragon.

 Salmon.
 In a small bowl, mix together soy sauce, olive oil, lemon juice, salt & pepper.
 Rub the salmon (both sides) with salt and pepper.

 How to bake salmon in the oven: Place the salmon fillets skin side down on the baking sheet, drizzle with the marinade, and roast in the oven at 400F for 12-15 minutes or until cooked through (roasting time will also depend on the size of your salmon).

 Cook salmon on the grill: Place fish, skin side down, in a disposable foil pan, and drizzle with the marinade.
 Transfer to the grill, cover the lid, and cook for 15-20 minutes or until salmon flakes easily with a fork.

 Once salmon is cooked through, remove from the oven and place it on top of the salad.